TriGonostylops/rodent-seg/README.md

  * Binary instance segmentation
  * Source: video feed
 ---
+##**Supervised** vs **self-supervised + supervised** learning
+---
+### Self-superviesed(Masked auto encoders):
+ - We could approach this problem as self-supervised learning problem.
+We have infinite amount of annotated data, so the model is able to create "jigsaw" puzzles with the masked and original images/frames
+ - The second step is to use the enhanced encoder, we can later use a pilot (small annotated dataset) to connect the encoder to the head.
+Then on the first few epoch we freeze the encoder, its weights aren't adjusted.
+---
+### Supervised learning
 ### Data annotation
 Automated vs. Interactive Annotation Workflows
 #### Options for creating annotated datasets.